 Continue the above bullets with the skills you applied in the situation and infuse stories…keeping readers engaged.

-Again, a sampling of top tier resumes can be seen on Career Impressions website.
+Again, a sampling of modern executive resumes can be seen on Career Impressions website.

-Keep in mind that at the executive level you should have several versions of your resume ready to go: a human-eye-friendly resume for applying in person, via email, or at networking opportunities…. and a stripped-down version for ATS applications.
-If you don’t know what ATS is you need to educate yourself: find out more on ATS here.
+Keep in mind that at the executive level you should have several versions of your resume ready to go: a human-eye-friendly resume for applying in person, via email, or at networking opportunities…. and potentially a simpler format for ATS (or online) applications.
+If you don’t know what ATS is you need to educate yourself.
+Read about ATS here.